The Chase Australia: Final Chase round

 The remaining contestants now must work together to avoid being caught by the chaser.
 They blindly choose one of two question sets for themselves during the final commercial break, with the other set put aside for the chaser, and then have two minutes to answer as many questions as possible on the buzzer.
 Each correct answer moves the team ahead one step, and they are given a head start of one step per contestant participating in the round.
 Only the contestant who buzzes-in may answer or pass, and may not confer with their teammates; if a contestant responds without buzzing-in, the answer is automatically ruled wrong.
 The buzzer is not used if only one contestant is in the Final Chase.
 The host will only ask a new question once someone has buzzed in and either answered or passed.
 Unlike the original British version, the chaser remains onstage to witness the team's performance.

 The chaser then has two minutes to answer questions from the unused set, moving one step ahead per correct response.
-If the chaser passes or misses, the clock is briefly stopped and the team is given a chance to discuss it and respond.
+If the chaser passes or misses, the clock stops and the team is given a chance to discuss it and respond.
 A correct answer pushes the chaser back one step, or moves the team ahead by one if the chaser is at the starting line.
 If the chaser catches the team before time runs out, the prize fund is lost and all four contestants leave with nothing.
 If the chaser fails to catch the team, the participating contestants split the prize fund equally.

 Half-hour format

-Half-hour episodes have occasionally aired due to Seven's commitments to air various sporting events (including Spring Racing Carnival and the 2020 Summer Olympics - the latter of which being Emdur's premiere as host).
+Half-hour episodes have occasionally aired due to Seven's commitments to air various sporting events (such as the Spring Racing Carnival and the 2020 Summer Olympics).
 These episodes feature two contestants instead of four.
 Each contestant plays the cash builder round, and the contestant that earns the higher amount of money takes the combined total of the two contestants to the gameboard for the head-to-head.
 If both contestants earn the same amount in the cash builder, the pair chooses which contestant will play head-to-head.
 If the contestant makes it back to the bank, the Final Chase is played as normal.
 If the contestant is caught in the head-to-head, the team nominate one contestant to play for them for an amount of money offered by the chaser in the Final Chase.

+Double Trouble format

+In 2024, the show introduced a new Double Trouble format variation, in which contestants face off against a pair of chasers in each episode, with the chasers alternating in the head-to-head rounds.
+During the Final Chase, the remaining contestants then choose a chaser to compete against from the pair.